fedekunze/specs/insurance/insurance.md

 ## Future Improvements

-Below are further ideas for improvements to this model that could be instresting to research and implement while network evolves:
+Below are further ideas for improvements to this model that could be interesting to research and implement while the network evolves:

 1. **Subscription Service**: This model could eventually be extended in the future through on-chain subscription services.
 The delegator could pay a periodical subscription fee (that may or may not be equal to the `Term.Price`) This would imply creating new handlers and message types for subscribing and unsubscribing the insurance.
 2. **Update Insurance**: In case a user wants to upgrade or downgrade his current insurance tier to comply with other terms.
 3. **Slashing Curves**: the idea of slashing curves is that validators get slashed with an amount that is a function of their power weight.
 The current specification of insurance should be compatible with a slashing cuve implementation.
 4. **Acummulative Refunds**: if the validator is slashed multiple times, one could add a weight to the refund amount.